 There are various ways to cover up your nose and mouth to filter the air you breathe without affecting your hearing, whether it is by using disposable masks, like surgical masks, or a face shield.
-In this article, we will be covering on hazmat masks, such as what it is and how it functions, as well as the best hazmat masks on the market in 2020.
+In this article, we will be covering on hazmat masks, such as what it is and how it functions, as well as the best hazmat masks on the market.

 Continue reading to learn more!

 What do you need to know when it comes to biohazards?

 A hazmat mask can also referred to as a gas mask or face aprons/face shields.

 These masks are known as “air-purifying respirators,” which means they purify the air you breathe by filtering or cleaning out the chemical gases and other potentially hazardous materials or air particles.

 It is essentially made up of an ergonomic facepiece or mask/face aprons and a filter or cartridge.
 One puts on a gas mask by using the straps that are attached to the facepiece, which help secure it to the head.
 When the person inhales, while having the gas mask on, air will be pulled through the filter, which is positioned inside the cartridge, or canister.

 It should be noted that there are cartridges available that protect against more than one biohazard, however, there is no “all-in-one” filter that protects against all substances.
 Simply put, if you were to use a gas mask to protect yourself against COVID-19, using a filter which was made for a particular chemical substance will render the gas mask ineffective.